 Inclusive Recruitment: 9 Practices + Infographic

-In the last couple of years, it has become evident that providing equal opportunities to people from minority and marginalized groups is of the utmost importance.
-Prioritizing minority groups not only contributes to society at large but also helps to improve companies.
+In recent years, the importance of providing equal opportunities to people from minority and marginalized groups became especially evident.
+Prioritizing minority groups contributes to society at large, and what’s more, it also helps to improve companies.

 While the advantages of embracing diversity in a workplace are finally being recognized, implementing the right strategies to promote inclusivity remains a challenge for many business leaders.